CS207-group2/cs207-FinalProject/docs/README.md

 # External Dependencies
 - numpy: to perform calculations on elemental functions such as sin and exponent
-- inspect: to determine how many arguments there are to a function, which is necessary for the calculation of the Jacobian matrix

 # Future Implementations
 - Newton's method